PurpleGuitar/python-kickstart-project/readme.md

 - `tests/test_main.py`: Your unit tests can go in this directory.
 - `requirements.txt`: Edit to add or remove library dependencies.
 - `pyproject.toml`: Configuration for the tools (ruff, mypy, coverage).
-  Editors and CI read the same settings as `make`.
 - `makefile`: Contains commands for `make` to execute.

 # Make commands